 Former prime minister Tony Blair described understanding “kissing hands” as “the laying on of the Queen’s authority to govern.”
 However, when it came to the moment, he wasn’t exactly sure what that meant.
 In his autobiography, “A Journey,” the former Labour leader recalls waiting in an antechamber to be presented to the Queen, before becoming abruptly anxious.

 “A tall official with a stick stood by me.
 ‘I should tell you one thing, Mr Blair,’ he began (note ‘Mrk Blair’ until I had been appointed), ‘you don’t actually kiss the Queen’s hands in the ceremony of kissing hands.
 You brush them gently with your lips,'” Blair wrote.

 Blair said he was “floored” by the remark but was left with little time to mull it over.
 “While I was still temporarily disconcerted, the door opened and I was ushered in, unfortunately tripping a little on a piece of carpet so that I practically fell upon the Queen’s hands, not so much brushing as enveloping them,” he continued, adding that the rest of the occasion went off without a hitch.

-Instead, the fact that the Queen has allowed the process to be adapted for her will likely be what’s important to Johnson and Truss.
+Instead, the fact that the Queen has allowed the process to be adapted for her will likely be what’s important to Johnson and his successor.